Contra Costa County DUI Lawyer

 A California criminal DUI defense lawyer representing a person arrested for driving under the influence or driving with a blood alcohol level at or above the legal limit in Contra Costa County must appear at one of the Contra Costa County Superior Courts located in Walnut Creek, Martinez, Richmond, and Pittsburg.
 In addition, a person arrested for a DUI in Contra Costa County will have a separate California DMV license suspension action stemming from a driving with a blood alcohol level at or above the legal limit arrest.
 The legal limit for a person 21 years of age or older in California is .08% blood or breath alcohol.
 This second California DUI case will be before the Department of Motor Vehicles’ Driver Safety Office located in Oakland or the Contra Costa County DMV office in El Cerrito.
 The Contra Costa County DUI criminal case is entirely separate and independent of the California Department of Motor Vehicles DUI case.

-Each of our law firm's DUI lawyers specializes in driving under the influence defense in Contra Costa County, California and is a member of professional organizations whose focus is related to this practice area, including the National College for DUI Defense (NCDD), California DUI Lawyers Association (CDLA), National Association of Criminal Defense Lawyers (NACDL), California Attorneys for Criminal Justice (CACJ), and California Public Defenders Association (CPDA).
+Mr. Tayac specializes in driving under the influence defense in Contra Costa County, California.
+He is a member or former member of professional organizations whose focus is related to this practice area, including the National College for DUI Defense (NCDD), California DUI Lawyers Association (CDLA), National Association of Criminal Defense Lawyers (NACDL), California Attorneys for Criminal Justice (CACJ), and California Public Defenders Association (CPDA).
 Additionally, each of the California DUI attorneys working for this law firm is familiar with the specific procedures and local rules of the Contra Costa County Superior Courts.
-The lawyers of this law firm only accept California DUI or California DMV cases and do not represent clients in any court or tribunal outside the State of California.
+Mr. Tayac only accepts California DUI or California DMV cases and does not represent clients in any court or tribunal outside the State of California.

 The second case is a Department of Motor Vehicles administrative per se (APS) case, in which the arrested person’s privilege to drive in California is at risk of being suspended.
 Drivers arrested for DUI driving with a blood alcohol concentration of .08% or higher in California have only 10 days from the date of arrest to request a DMV administrative per se (APS) hearing.
 If a DMV hearing is not requested within ten (10) days of the arrest, any California driver’s license issued to the person arrested will automatically be suspended thirty (30) days from the date of the arrest for a minimum of four (4) months.
 If the person arrested in Contra Costa County for driving under the influence (DUI) has an out of state driver license, the privilege of that person to drive within the State of California will be suspended indefinitely thirty (30) days from the date of the arrest and may not be restored until a California DUI school is completed.
 Additionally, a driving suspension imposed by the California Department of Motor Vehicles for a DUI will usually have an effect on the out of state driver’s license.